pacs-course/pacs-examples/Examples/src/Parallel/OpenMP/HelloWorld/README.md

 1. The output message "Hello world from thread..." is never garbled, thanks to the critical section.
 Yet, the order of the threads is still undetermined, and different runs may produce a different order.
 2. The final message may be printed by different threads in different execution of the program.

-#What do I learn here?
+# What do I learn here?
-Some basic features of OpenMP.
+- Some basic features of OpenMP.

-Comparing with the